 Here's what Robert Pell has to say about the trails in the "Assault in the Allegrippis" description.

-"The Allegrippis Trails at Raystown Lake are some of the best trails on the east coast.
+"The Allegrippis Trails at Raystown Lake are some of the best trails on the East Coast.
 The trails are buttery smooth and flow like a pump track through the forest surrounding the high-mountain lake.
 The trails are easy enough for your grandmother to ride but when you let off the brakes they become an adrenaline pumping roller coaster where your wheels are in the air nearly as much as they are on the ground.
-Once you get into the rythm of accelerating through the deep compression bottom turns and airing off the top of the next mogul you can't help but to have a huge grin on your face.
+Once you get into the rhythm of accelerating through the deep compression bottom turns and airing off the top of the next mogul you can't help but to have a huge grin on your face."